cablemp5/mc-server-status/README.md

 1. Choose the server you want to add the bot to
 2. Grant the bot the permissions it requests
 3. Complete the Captcha
-4. **BOOM!** The bot should now be in your server and ready to use!
+4. Boom!
+The bot should now be in your server and ready to use!

 # Usage